 - general record-keeping policies, such as matter opening procedures;

-- pro bono intake procedures;14 or
+- pro bono intake procedures; or

 Some firms with established pro bono practices set up customised databases for pro bono matters to capture a range of additional information, including client profiles (for example gender, cultural and linguistic background, income, and geographic location), area of law and referral source.

-If the database and/or the billing system records the type of work being performed, the firm can broadly see how pro bono time is being allocated (for example, the split between time on casework and advice, law reform, pro bono administration, CLE, training).
+If the database and/or the billing system records the type of work being performed, the firm can broadly see how pro bono time is being allocated (for example, the split between time on casework and advice, law reform, pro bono administration, continued legal education (CLE), training).
 The database may even be detailed enough to outline the area of law or practice that the work relates to (for example, governance, employment, tax).
 The firm’s billing system should also capture the seniority of the person doing the work.